delled1/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+Document Object Model.
+It's a programming interface for HTML and XML documents.
+Represents the document as nodes and objects.
+Programs can change the document structure, style, content

 2. What is an event?

+Actions or occurrences that happen in the system, there can be responses if desired

 3. What is an event listener?

+Procedure of function in the program that is waiting for the specific event to occur

 4. Why would we convert a NodeList into an Array?

+To use array methods

 5. What is a component?

+Reusable part of our code, help makes the code D.R.Y

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.